 The march was uneventful, the Yonhap agency reported.

-Why not Anti-Racism protest in India?
+Why not Anti-Racism protests in India?

 Many media reports during the last few years indicate the inclination of India towards Trump and his policies.
 A series of protests in India are reported by different international media outlets against a new citizen act CAA which discriminates the individuals on religious grounds.
-The constitution of India is based upon the secular principals and hence the amendment is not valid as told by many legal experts and lawyers in India.
+The constitution of India is based upon secular principles and hence the amendment is not valid as told by many legal experts and lawyers in India.

 Incidents of racism and religious discrimination are dramatically on the rise as compared to historical data through different non-profit organizations.

 During a discussion with The Eastern Herald, Mr. Mukul Shindey said “we Indians are now very sensitive but only towards our own culture.
 We don’t care about the world or any other culture anymore.”
 Pointing the mob lynching incidents in India Mukul said, “Earlier India was seen as a prospering nation and as going to be a leader in the world country.
 But, now we only see negative news everywhere.”